athos/power-dot/README.md

 Java 8 introduced the concept of *functional interfaces*, and Java's lambdas are designed to work well with them.
-Java's Stream API, for example, makes heavy use of functional interfaces and if you use lambdas in conjunction with it, the code becomes very concise and easy to read:
+Java's Stream API, for example, makes heavy use of functional interfaces and if you use it in conjunction with lambdas, the code becomes very concise and easy to read:

 ```java
 IntStream.range(0, 10)